Judge: Man’s ‘scheming’ in freezer case ‘barbaric’

 “We don’t want him to ever be out,” she said.
 “We don’t want him to hurt anyone else.
 Death is too good for him.”

-Antonio DePaul, the brother of Graves, said he could remember calling his sister’s phone when she was missing only to have someone answer: “I don’t have a sister.”
+Antonio DePaul, Graves’ brother, said he could remember calling his sister’s phone when she was missing only to have someone answer: “I don’t have a sister.”

 “It’s the worst thing I ever had to deal with in my life,” he said.